pesterhazy/bash2bb/README.md

 - _Upgrading_: When you run up against limitations with bash as a scripting language, you may want to convert an existing bash script to babashka. `bash2bb` gives you a rough translation of the code.

 > **Note**
-> While `bash2bb` makes an effort to convert various bash features into their babashka equivalents, the result is only a rough translation.
+> While `bash2bb` makes an effort to emulate various bash features, the result is likely to contain inaccuracies.
 Don't blindly trust the output – always review the generated script!

 *This is an early alpha release.
 Many bash language constructs aren't implemented yet.*